5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 What You’ll Need

-• Matcha Powder – We use unsweetened matcha powder so we can sweeten it to taste.
-It’s mixed with boiling water to bring out the flavour (a process called blooming) and also to ensure there are no bitter lumps of matcha throughout the cookies.
+• Matcha Powder – This is a fine green powder made from ground green tea leaves, traditionally used in Japanese tea ceremonies.
+For lattes we use unsweetened matcha powder so we can sweeten it to taste.
+It’s mixed with boiling water and whisked until frothy, which brings out the flavour (a process called blooming) while ensuring there are no bitter lumps of matcha in the finished lattes.

-• Sugar – Use your favourite sweetener – regular white sugar, coconut sugar or even maple syrup all work fine.
+• Sugar – Use your favourite sweetener.
+Regular white sugar, coconut sugar, honey or maple syrup all work fine.

-• Milk – Go with your favourite milk – we use dairy at home but feel free to sub with oat, almond or soy milk.
-Each will give a slightly different flavour profile to your homemade matcha latte.
+• Milk – This recipe works with most types of milk.
+We use dairy milk at home but you can sub with plant based dairy-free milks such as oat milk, almond milk, soy milk or even coconut milk.
+Each will give a slightly different flavour profile and some froth up better than others.
 Feel free to experiment!

-• Boiling Water – For the best flavour use filtered water.
+• Hot Water – For the best flavour always use filtered water rather than straight tap water.

 Ingredients laid out to make matcha latte.